Engee documentation

 Description

-The block can model cushioning at the piston end positions.
-When Cylinder end cushioning is checked, the block takes into account the deceleration of the piston as it approaches the maximum piston stroke defined by Piston stroke.
-For more information on the hydraulic cylinder damper, see Cylinder Cushion (IL).
+The block can simulate shock absorption in the extreme positions of the piston.
+If the check box is selected, Cylinder end cushioning, the block takes into account the deceleration of the piston as it approaches the maximum value of the stroke length of the piston, determined by the parameter Piston stroke.
+For more information about the hydraulic cylinder damper, see the section Cylinder Cushion (IL).

 Friction

-The flow rate is calculated as:
+The expense is calculated as:

 where

-• - kinematic viscosity of the fluid;
+• — kinematic viscosity of the liquid;

-• - piston length, p - ;
+• — the length of the piston, p - ;

 • — port pressure A;